technosaurus/gameswf/tu-testbed/dumbuild/README.txt

   I'm using the Google C++ Style Guide: http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml

-* The config format tries to cover the basics, but favors simplicity over power.
+* The config format tries to cover the necessities, but favors simplicity over power or generality.

 * I want dumbuild to be usable as an everyday build tool.
 That means it must be fast, dependency checking must be reliable, and the build